ardunn/mmai/README.md

 The data itself and code adapted from other sources falls under its own usage rights.

 #### Data sources
-The main data source is Wikipedia.
+The main data source is `www.wikipedia.org`.

-Auxiliary data is gathered from `fightmetric.com`.
+Auxiliary data is gathered from `www.fightmetric.com` and `www.betmma.tips`.

 #### Prior work
 Auxiliary data scraping scripts were used from the repo https://github.com/jasonchanhku/UFC-MMA-Predictor.
-It is an excellent repo and I recommend you give it many github stars1
+It is an excellent repo and I recommend you give it many github stars!
+The author is Jason Chan Jin An and his github is [here](https://github.com/jasonchanhku).

 #### Disclaimer